buzden/deptycheck/docs/source/tutorials/t03-measuring-test-coverage.md

 ### Analyze the output.
 You will see a clear difference:

 ```
---- Running with PrintAllLabels ---
-Red
-Generated: Red

---- Running with IgnoreLabels (the default) ---
+Main.TrafficLight[?]
+Main.Amber (user-defined)
-Generated: Amber
+Generated withCoverage: Amber
+Generated via pick: Just Green
 ```

-    In the first run, the label `"Red"` was printed to the console the moment the corresponding generator was executed.
-In the second run, no labels were printed.
+    In the first run, the label was printed to the console the moment the corresponding generator was executed.
+In second run, no label were printed.
 For a deeply nested generator, this trace allows you to understand exactly which path was taken to produce a specific problematic value.

 ---